No Form Action Theory |

 Transparency, as the most unobscured and open entity, has no obstacles from the perspective of freedom, so it is free.
 Therefore, from the perspective of transparency, freedom is the transparency of freedom.

-Freedom, as self-cause, being its own cause, from the perspective of being, means that its own cause is its own basis, that is, it is its own basis.
+Freedom, as self-cause, being its own cause, from the perspective of being, means that its own cause is its own ground, that is, it is its own ground.
 Thus, freedom is also being.
 Therefore, from the perspective of freedom, being is the freedom of being.

-For being, having no basis or being its own basis is the most open, the most immediate.
+For being, having no ground or being its own ground is the most open, the most immediate.
 For transparency, as the most unobscured entity, it is the most immediate, the most open.
 Therefore, from the perspective of being, transparency is the being of transparency.
-The being of transparency is the direct, manifest being without basis; the being of transparency is being without obscuration.
+The being of transparency is the direct, manifest being without ground; the being of transparency is being without obscuration.

 We can see that the three no forms obtained from viewing no form from the perspective of form are interconnected and can be mutually transformed, because their essence is all no form.
 This indicates that the three seemingly unrelated concepts of being, freedom, and transparency have profound connections.
 Within the framework of no form action theory, they are unified.